WHFS (historic): 1990s

-No longer playing rather obscure progressive rock, nor the classic and hard rock of its Baltimore competitor WIYY, HFS was now formatted more towards a younger set of fans who were more apt to listen to Green Day and Fuel than less mainstream artists such as Fugazi or Lou Reed.
-The station played much of the alternative hits that were touted by the mainstream press and MTV, turning off many old-school HFS listeners, but in turn gaining many listeners in the 18-24 age demographic.
+In the first few years of the 2000s, the station combined some underground programming with its modern rock format.
+No longer playing rather obscure progressive rock, nor the classic and hard rock of its Baltimore competitor WIYY, HFS aimed to reach younger fans who were more apt to listen to Green Day and Fuel than less mainstream artists such as Fugazi or Lou Reed.
+The station played many of alternative hits touted by the mainstream press and MTV, turning off many old-school HFS listeners, but gaining new listeners aged 18 to 24.

-Abrupt format switch to tropical Latin music
+Latin music format change

+The station's ratings slipped to 22nd in its primary market of Washington, although its ratings in Baltimore remained high, giving rise to rumors of a format change.

-At noon on January 12, 2005, 99.1 WHFS was switched to a Tropical Latin music format.
-Its call letters were soon changed to WZLL for a few days, and then again to WLZL, and the station was rebranded as "El Zol 99.1 FM".
-Although a format change had been rumored to some extent for years—due to slipping ratings (22nd) in its primary market of Washington (although its ratings in Baltimore remained high)—the switch was not publicized beforehand and took many long-time fans, and even most of the station's staff, by surprise.
-Most of the station's staff were not told of the change until less than an hour before it happened, and new management presided in the air studio as the former format was playing its last few songs.
+At noon on January 12, 2005, 99.1 WHFS was switched to a Tropical Latin music format, rebranded as "El Zol 99.1 FM".
+Its call letters were changed to WZLL for a few days, then to WLZL.
+The switch was not publicly announced before it happened, and even most of the station's staff were given less than an hour's notice—a common practice in the industry intended to reduce public backlash.
+New management presided in the air studio as the former format was playing its last few songs.
 The last song played on the station before the format change was "Last Goodbye" by Jeff Buckley.
-Though nearly always met with harsh criticism, such abrupt format changes are a common practice in the radio industry to prevent situations where soon-to-be-former airstaff and listeners vent their anger on-air at a switch towards management, often with strong language.

 AOL, which had a partnership with Infinity Broadcasting and recognized that many people would miss the old WHFS format, quickly launched an internet-only streaming radio station with a playlist much like that of WHFS.